micleners/wp-local-dev-to-live/README.md

 Welcome to my tutorial on setting up local development and migrating your site to live.
 This was written for our local [Des Moines WordPress Meetup](https://www.meetup.com/wordpressdsm/).
 If you are in the area, come check us out!
 This was written late 2018, so if the instructions have gotten out of date, feel free to submit a PR.

+For those attending the tutorial, please <strong>complete Part 1 before arriving</strong> to help us get through all the content.
+If you plan to obtain hosting before attending (not required!), Flywheel is a solid Managed Hosting option ([Free 14-day Trial](https://getflywheel.com/why-flywheel/free-wordpress-sites/), I will be using [SiteGround](https://www.siteground.com/) for my demonstration, and BlueHost is probably the most economic recommendation.

 # Part 1: Setting Up Local Dev

 ## Options for Local Dev: Local By Flywheel, MAMP and Docker, oh my!